 Which is, of course, right where we are, the very beginnings of September.
 A glance at my menu plans confirm it.
 In the past few weeks I’ve stirred up gazpacho, ratatouille, fresh sauce for my pasta, and Shakshuka.
 There are so many great ways to eat a garden-ripe tomato.
 And nearly as many ways to save them for winter.

 As I’ve written already this summer, our growing season wasn’t so kind to us this year.
 We’ve struggled to coax our eggplants into being, our zucchini came and went a little too quickly and our tomatoes haven’t been as plentiful as in the past.
 It’s years like this that make me appreciate more than ever my area’s thriving farmers market scene.

 We did have a bumper crop of cherry tomatoes.
 And our heirlooms, in the end, have given us enough to make many lovely dinners.
-But for canning, we turned to the wonderful Good Food-Good People, a consortium of growers in our area that offers an online ordering service that I regularly rely on.
-They came through with an affordable box of “seconds” (not your most beautiful tomatoes, but ripe and tasty and perfect for canning) and then a bonus box of tomatoes that wouldn’t have lasted long in the warehouse but made it next-day into our marinara.
+But for canning, we turned to the wonderful farmers at our market that offered up an affordable box of “seconds” (not your most beautiful tomatoes, but ripe and tasty and perfect for canning) and then a bonus box of tomatoes that wouldn’t have lasted long in the warehouse but made it next-day into our marinara.